Perodactyl/Air-Traffic-Controller/README.md

 After specifying a command, you can optionally specify a <u>delay</u>:
     - [x] At (`A`) digit: Command will run when the plane arrives at the beacon with a matching ID number.
     - [ ] In (`I`) digit: Command will run after the plane moves *digit* times.
 Not yet implemented.
+You can also specify additional commands with `;` or `&`.
+Commands after a delayed command will be held up until the first command in the chain finishes.

 ### Example Commands
 | Keystrokes | Action |